Fleur from C -et- C

 What do you like to listen to or watch while you work?

-I love podcasts and audiobooks.
+Podcasts and audiobooks are my go to.
 Diary of a CEO, Benshen talks S.H.I.T, Andrew Huberman Lab are some of my top listens.
-Due to some autoimmune issues over the last few years I have become really fascinated by gut health and fermented foods, so anything about the microbiome and healing foods gets listened to as well.
-During busy periods or when we have to get a big wholesale order made, Abi and I will put on a surf documentary to work to, or play the Harry Potter's back to back.
+Due to some auto-immune issues over the last few years I have become really fascinated by gut health and fermented foods, so anything about the microbiome and healing foods gets listened to as well.
+During busy periods or when we have a big wholesale order on, Abi and I will put on a surf documentary to work to, or play the Harry Potter's back to back.

 Who/what inspires you?